matyaskopp/ufal/documentation/pml-tq/pml2sql.md

 - bTrEd macro PrintServer

 ### Configuration file (`init`)
-**TODO: basic description of the file.
-Add new part of configuration file at each section .**

 Configuration file is in a YAML format and contains a necessary information about conversion and treebank deployment.
 Command `pmltq init resources/{a,t}*` runs a step-by-step guide that asks for some aditional information (Full treebank title, Treebank ID).
 Resources files contains path to treebanks schema.
 Finally it creates a template of configuration file:
 ``` json